1. Passing the Test and Planning for Isolation

 6. Instruction will be innovative and flexible

 With millions of dollars in classroom technology improvements happening this summer with the support of the Board of Trustees, classes will be offered in modalities that range from online to outdoors and from in-person to hyflex.
 Our outstanding faculty will continue their strong commitment to providing high-quality learning opportunities for all students, using well-established high-impact practices and implementing new practices to reach students where they are.
-The schedule also will be different this fall both in terms of our time on campus and daily schedules.
+The schedule also will be different this spring both in terms of our time on campus and daily schedules.

 7. Working Together for Maine